Alexandra Park Racecourse

-Alexandra Park Racecourse, known to Londoners as Ally Pally, was a horse racing venue in Alexandra Park, London; it was colloquially known as the Frying Pan on account of its shape.
+Alexandra Park Racecourse, known to Londoners as Ally Pally, was a horse racing venue in Alexandra Park, London, England; it was colloquially known as the Frying Pan on account of its shape.
 It opened on 30 June 1868 and closed 102 years later on 8 September 1970.
 It is now incorporated into the park, with a sports pitch in the centre of the racetrack oval.

 Layout

 The course is described as "pear-shaped with a stick attached", hence the nickname the "Frying Pan".
 Races were run over three distances only: 5 furlong, 1 mile 160 yards (1755 m), and 1 mi 5 furlong.
 The going was often firm or hard, though heavy rain could render the turf treacherously slippery.

 Races of 1 mile 160 yards, and 1 mile 5 furlongs started in front of the stands; the horses ran down the straight and completed either one or two circuits of the round course before returning up the straight to the finish - round the frying pan and up the handle as it was described.
 The only other starting gate, out of sight from the stands, was for races over 5 furlongs.
 There was a right handed bend soon after the 5 furlongs start, followed by a home straight of 3 furlongs, which gave horses drawn with high numbers a big advantage.
 There was a steady climb to the winning post.
 There was an ornate Victorian grandstand and cast-iron railings.